Kukulkano/dataVaccinator/docs/DataVaccinator-protocol.md

 Forward requests by adding service provider credentials
 -------------------------------------------------------

-In general, all requests have to become forwarded to the vaccinator service URL.
+In general, all requests have to become forwarded to the DataVaccinator Vault URL.
 The JSON encoded in `json` data value must get enhanced by two additional values:

 <table>